 Digitalization can be defined as the integration of modern technologies into our everyday lives.
 This integration is made possible thanks to the digitization of information.
 Digitization is the process of converting physical data such as written information into digitized data that can be stored on the Internet of Things (IoT).
 The IoT exists as an interactive virtual interchange of data made possible by software and other developed technologies.

 The convergence of data on the Internet of Things has led to technologies that are capable of real-time analysis, machine learning, and artificial intelligence.
-Such technologies are responsible for driving sustainability initiatives at an accelerated rate.
+Such technologies are responsible for driving sustainability initiatives at an accelerated rate and are becoming a major tech for good force.
 For example, robotic manufacturing machinery and automation have led to the reduction of waste.
 Precision agriculture is aided by GIS and remote sensing, and so on.

 Digitalization and sustainability

 Digitalization in Agriculture

 As the world’s population continues to grow, as does the global demand for food, animal feed, and fiber products.
 Changing climate conditions have presented issues with a warmer climate, altered rain patterns, and an increase in extreme weather events like droughts and floods.
 The result of these changes includes an increase in costs related to production, pest control, and disease control.